B2B Marketing to Niche Industries

 On the one hand, you can adapt the way you sell to match how customers like to buy.

-This is particularly at a time when B2C giants like Goole, Amazon and Apple are setting the user experience bar lower than ever, shortening B2B buyers patience thresholds for a cumbersome UX.
+This is particularly true at a time when B2C giants like Goole, Amazon and Apple are continuously lowering ease-of-use expectations, shortening B2B buyers patience thresholds for a cumbersome UX in stride.

-Plus, with a finite B2B market, you can’t afford to invest what B2Cs can.
-The market doesn’t justify it.
-But you can’t afford to make mistakes that alienate people either.
+Plus, with a finite B2B market, you can’t afford to invest in the types of solutions that B2Cs can.
+The market size doesn’t justify it.
+It’s a balancing act because you can’t afford to solve all the issues that frustrate and alienate people, either.

 So it’s tough.

-He spoke with me about what he’s learned from his experiences, walking me through his migration from analog to digital.
+He spoke with me for my book on digital marketing about what he’s learned from his experiences, walking me through his migration from analog to digital.
+It’s compelling because he explains what it takes to pivot a digital based his 20-year experience.

-In this post — written from the audio podcast interview at the top of this page (you can subscribe and listen here) — Adam discusses how digital changed the music industry as a whole, and why there’s never a shortage of business opportunities, even in emerging or niche industries.
+In this post – written from the interview, which you can listen to at the top of this page – Adam discusses how digital technology changed the music industry and why there’s never a shortage of business opportunities, even in emerging or niche industries.

 How APM used technology to fulfill customer demand

-For APM, it started with first creating tech that helped customers find and download production music for use in film and television.
-Then, it moved into translating the value of that technology to their customers, who at the time were used to audio CDs.
+At APM Music, it started by creating tech that helped customers find and download production music for use in film and television by making their production music library searchable and tracks downloadable online rather than shipping CDs.
+Then, it moved into translating the value of that music search engine to music directors, who were accustomed to getting and cataloging physical media with their systems themselves.

 Bringing together the tech and B2B marketing message

 Everything about the supply chain of music, from discoverability and production to delivery, has changed.
-But APM has solidified their place in the market with a niche marketing strategy that uses technology to keep the customer’s needs at the forefront of everything they do.
+However APM has solidified its place in the market with a niche marketing strategy that uses technology to keep the customer’s needs at the forefront of everything they do.

 “Our obligation is to bring in great music and deliver what our clients want when they want it.
 In between that is the search engine.
 But marketing is also very important because we need to understand our client and their wants.”